Vano2903/peggle-data-collector/README.md

 things i wanna implement:

+- add function that let user clean just a section of the game adding function and not only everything
+- hash all the stored passwords
 - add jwt for user authentication
 - add OAuth2.0 (github OAuth seems the best option so far)
 - add full search algorithm (mongob atlas offer that but means migrate to atlas)